metabol/INDEX/README.md

 # INDEX
 All repos should actually have an index for quick browsing

-DevOps
+# DevOps
 **********

-1) Jenkins:
+# Jenkins:
- i) The Jenkins Continuous Integration and Delivery server
+1) The Jenkins Continuous Integration and Delivery server
   - https://github.com/jenkinsci/docker

-Kubernetes :  Production-Grade Container Scheduling and Management
+# Kubernetes :  Production-Grade Container Scheduling and Management
 *****************************************************************
 Official REPO:
 - https://github.com/kubernetes/kubernetes